MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 To update an existing web service without changing its name or version, specify the following parameters:
 + The name and version to identify the service to be updated.
-+ What needs to change, such as the code, model, description, inputs, or outputs.
++ The parameters that need changed, such as the code, model, description, inputs, or outputs.
 + '.redeploy' instead of '.deploy'

 When you update a service, it overwrites that named version and returns a [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service.